EWaterman/EWaterman.github.io/_posts/Ch1/0001-04-01-staying-organized.md

 2) Click the download icon

-3) You should now have a “art-template.zip” folder in your Downloads.
+3) You should now have an “art-template.zip” folder in your Downloads.
 Extract/unzip that folder (how-to guide for the non technical people: [Windows](https://support.microsoft.com/en-ca/help/14200/windows-compress-uncompress-zip-files), [Mac](http://support.topspinmedia.com/hc/en-us/articles/204262713-How-to-extract-a-zip-file-on-a-Mac)).

 I also use a similar folder structure to **manage my marketing and kickstarter data**.
 This structure is designed by the folks at ComixTribe.
 Check that out [HERE](http://ComixLaunch.com/organize) (you’ll have to subscribe to the ComixTribe e-mail list).